plbt5/doPandoc/README.md

 Using this script requires a specific structure of the source folders:

 * `templates` contains all the templates that your project can make use of for its visual appearance;
+    * Place your document template here; either for latex (<myTemplate>.tex) or Word (<myTemplate>.docx).
+As opposed to the former, in case of a Word template, only the formatting of the document is used, not its contents.
+	* Place your bibliography style sheet here (<myCSL>.csl).
+This is for LaTeX oriented use only.
     * The `templates/tex/latex` directory is where LaTeX support files go (see Fletcher Penney's [peg-multimarkdown-latex-support] (https://github.com/fletcher/peg-multimarkdown-latex-support) project for a superset of what's bundled).
 * `src` contains all files that are to be included in your resulting report:
     * `bib` can be used to store your bibliography if you maintain an external one.
 This is LaTeX oriented, hence consider a `.bib` file.